U.S. flag

 Check the MBTA service alerts webpage for the most up-to-date information on MBTA closures.

-The MBTA’s Track Improvement Program aims to eliminate all speed restrictions on the Red Line and to bring the tracks to a state of good repair by the end of 2024.
-Work on the Red Line will result in multiple closures throughout the year.
+The MBTA’s Track Improvement Program aims to eliminate all speed restrictions on the Red Line and to bring the tracks to a state of good repair.
+Work on the Red Line has required multiple closures this year but has improved travel times and made train service more reliable.

 Upcoming Closures